nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Add a new appointment for the specified patient to the appointment database.

-Format: `addappt INDEX st/APPOINTMENT_DATETIME d/DURATION`
+Format: `addappt INDEX st/APPOINTMENT_START_TIME d/DURATION`

 * `INDEX` refers to the patient's index number as shown in the displayed patient list in the **Patients** tab.
     * It **must be a positive number**, eg. 1, 2, 3, …​
-* `APPOINTMENT_DATETIME` refers to the date and starting time of the appointment.
+* `APPOINTMENT_START_TIME` refers to the date and starting time of the appointment.
-    * It follows the format of `yyyy-MM-dd HH:mm`.
+    * It follows the format of `dd/MM/yyyy HH:mm`.
-    * Do note that you will need to input the hour (`HH`) in  the 24-hour format.
+    * Note that you will need to input the hour (`HH`) in  the 24-hour format.

 * `DURATION` refers to the duration of the appointment, in minutes.

 <div markdown="block" class="alert alert-primary">
 :bulb: <span style="font-weight:bold">Tip: </span>

+* Note that only appointments of upcoming dates (including today) will be accepted.
 * If you are having trouble converting your time to 24 hour format, check out a time format converter at <a href="https://www.timecalculator.net/12-hour-to-24-hour-converter">this link</a>.
 * You can retrieve your desired patient `INDEX` from the **Patients** tab.
 </div>

 Example: You want to add an appointment with the first patient on the list.

-Step 1: Input `addappt 6 st/2020-10-29 16:00 d/120` into the command box and press Enter.
+Step 1: Input `addappt 6 st/29/12/2020 16:00 d/120` into the command box and press Enter.

 Step 2: On the **Overview** tab, you can find your newly added appointment saved inside the appointment list.